chongyangwang-song/multi-person_parallel_behavior_recognition/README.md

 We use TSM, which is a popular method in behavior recognition.
 [The paper link](https://arxiv.org/abs/1811.08383),  The original [code link](https://github.com/mit-han-lab/temporal-shift-module)

-Note that TSM has two version, One is offline version and another is online verson.
+Note that TSM has two versions, One is offline version and another is online verson.
 I implement the online version.

 ## 2. My work